lucaperyraluca/Containerlab-Nornir-Arista/README.md

   - `nornir`
   - `nornir_scrapli`
   - `scrapli`
-  - An image of Arista downloaded from it page: Arista requires its users to register with arista.com before downloading any images.
+  - Arista requires its users to register with arista.com before downloading any images.
 Once you created an account and logged in, go to the software downloads section and download ceos64 tar archive for a given release.
     Once downloaded, import the archive with docker:
     **import container image and save it under ceos:4.32.0F name** docker import cEOS64-lab-4.32.0F.tar.xz ceos:4.32.0F